christopheradams/christopheradams.io/_posts/2016-01-11-philipp-schmidt.md

 ---

 Philipp Schmidt is a co-founder of [Peer 2 Peer University] and Director of Learning Innovation at the MIT Media Lab.
-(Ilford HP5 Plus 400, Nokton 35mm f/1.2 II, Leica M6)

 [Peer 2 Peer University]: http://p2pu.org/